AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

     Please note, you may not have any trips that have completed yet.
 Try querying where the `status` = **Active** instead.
 Active trips are those that are currently running.

-    Here is an example completed trip record (several trips removed for brevity):
+    Here is an example completed trip record (several packages removed for brevity):

     ```json
     {